 Coaching parents* is one the best ways to bridge the gap between home and school.
-It not only builds relationships with parents, but it provides the necessary tools to promote language, vocabulary and speech development at home.
+It not only builds relationships with parents, but it provides the necessary tools to promote language, vocabulary and speech development at home. (*Although coaching sessions may be conducted with either parents or caregivers, in this blog post the term “parents” will be used.)

 Whether you have parents that have participated in early intervention since birth or are stepping into a classroom for the first time, coaching preschool-aged children can have a critical impact on the students’ development.